 The attached report, Percent of Persons Who Are Low-/Moderate-Income By Census Tract, is used to determine Census Tract Eligibility for New York City’s Community Development Block Grant-funded programs.
 The report lists by borough for each census tract:

-The following Borough-based maps show those 2010 census tracts that are considered to be a “CD-eligible census tract” as per the percent of low-/moderate-income persons for the respective census tracts as determined by the City’s Percent of Persons Who Are Low-/Moderate-Income By Census Tract file.
+The following Borough-based maps show those 2010 census tracts that are considered to be a “CD-eligible census tract”as per the percent of low- and moderate-income persons and the percent of built floor area categorized as residential for the respective census tracts as determined by the City’s Percent of Persons Who Are Low- and Moderate-Income By Census Tract file.